sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril.md

 Evaluation
 ----------------------------

-Vril makes two major additions to Bril, adding Arrays and extending Briloperations with vector operations.
+Vril makes two major additions to Bril, adding Arrays and extending Bril operations with vector operations.
 This section describes how we evaluate each of these.

 ### Evaluating Arrays
 We take three approaches to evaluate arrays,